nus-cts-lab/WSAP-in-Qualtrics/README (OG Version).md

 ![alt text](assets/17.PNG)

-Here, what you need to do is to create the following data entries for the WSAP task:
+Here, what you need to do is to create the following 6 data entries for the WSAP task:

-**Basic Trial Data:**
+**Raw Trial Data:**

 - `words` - The word presented in each trial
 - `sentences` - The sentence presented in each trial
-- `responses` - Participant responses (related/unrelated)
+- `responses` - Raw participant responses ('r' for related, 'u' for unrelated)
-- `reaction_times` - Response times for each trial
+- `reaction_times` - Response times for each trial (in milliseconds)
-- `word_types` - Word type classification (benign/threat)
+- `word_types` - Word type classification ('benign' or 'threat')
-- `scenario_types` - Scenario categories (anxiety/depression/positive)
+- `scenario_types` - Scenario categories ('anxiety', 'depression', or 'positive')
-- `endorsements` - Binary endorsement data (1=related, 0=unrelated)

-**WSAP Summary Indices:**

-- `benign_endorsement_rate` - Percentage of benign interpretations endorsed
-- `threat_endorsement_rate` - Percentage of threat interpretations endorsed
-- `benign_endorse_rt` - Average RT to endorse benign interpretations
-- `benign_reject_rt` - Average RT to reject benign interpretations
-- `threat_endorse_rt` - Average RT to endorse threat interpretations
-- `threat_reject_rt` - Average RT to reject threat interpretations

-**IMPORTANT**: Make sure to create ALL 13 embedded data fields listed above in your Qualtrics survey flow.
-The task will not save data properly if any of these fields are missing from your embedded data setup.
+**IMPORTANT**: Create exactly these 6 embedded data fields in your Qualtrics survey flow.
+Each field will contain comma-separated values for all 54 trials.

 When you do this, Qualtrics will automatically log these data, and it will be accessible through its `.csv` data file export.
-These variables capture the standard WSAP indices described by Beard and Amir (2008; 2009).

 ![alt text](assets/18.PNG)